Edmund Heines: Death

 On 30 June 1934, Heines and many other SA leaders were executed shortly after their arrest during the Night of the Long Knives.
 Hitler identified Heines as one of the principal members of a "small group of elements which were held together through a like disposition" in his Reichstag speech of 13 July 1934.
-Heines and five others were executed by a firing squad convened by Sepp Dietrich.
+The SS found Heines in bed with an unidentified eighteen-year-old male SA senior troop leader.
+Goebbels emphasised this aspect in subsequent Nazi propaganda, justifying the purge as a crackdown on moral turpitude.
+Heines and five others were executed by a firing squad convened by Sepp Dietrich at Stadelheim Prison.
+Erich Kempka said in a 1946 interview that Hitler ordered both Heines and his partner taken outside the hotel and shot.
 In 1957, Dietrich was sentenced to 18 months in prison by a West German court for his role in the executions of Heines and the other men.

 Heines's younger brother, Oskar, was an Obersturmbannführer of the SA, and on the morning of 1 July 1934, he heard a radio report concerning the execution of his brother.
 Soon after, Oskar Heines and SA-Obersturmbannführer Werner Engels, reported to the Polizeipräsidium in Breslau, where they were immediately placed under arrest by SS men.
 From there, they were driven that night to a forested area near Deutsch-Lissa (now Wrocław-Leśnica, Poland).
 At dawn on 2 July 1934, the two were shot on orders of SS-Obergruppenführer Udo von Woyrsch.